Skip to main content

 ## Rules

-- Always include external_ref for correlation and idempotency
+- Always include `external_ref` for correlation and idempotency

-- Use requestId header for request tracing
+- Use `requestId` for request tracing when the API returns it

-- Cards require Payment Element - never handle raw card data
+- Cards require Payment Element; never handle raw card data

-- ACK webhooks with `{ "received": true }`
+- ACK webhooks quickly with `{ "received": true }`

 ## Common mistakes to avoid